Checkmarx/Kotlin-SCP/m5-insufficient-cryptography/README.md

 }
 ```

-Finally, this key us used to encrypt/decrypt the user's notes:
+Finally, this key is used to encrypt/decrypt the user's notes:

 ```kotlin
 /**